altocodenl/tagaway/readme.md

 - bugs
    - **server: investigate bug with piv with location but no geotags**
-   - server: replicate & fix issue with hometags not being deleted when many pivs are deleted at the same time
+   - server: replicate & fix issue with hometags not being deleted when many pivs are deleted at the same time: change way in which hometags are removed in deletePiv and the outer calling function
    - server/client/mobile: require csrf token for logging out (also ac;log)
    - client: fix phantom selection when scrolling with a large selection
    - client: refresh always in upload, import and pics // check that `_blank` oauth flow bug is fixed in old tab